dandiez/cattails-wildwood-story-insights/_wiki_contents/items/Herbalist Workbench Furniture.md

 Crafting Station.
 A stone workbench with all the tools necessary to process herbs into more potent concoctions.
 Use to craft powerful potions.

-Can be sold: False

-Sell Price: 0 Mews

-Sell Price: 0 Mole Cash
+## main properties

 Rarity: Legendary

+Item uid: Herbalist Workbench Furniture

 Sorting priority: 9507

-Item uid: Herbalist Workbench Furniture

 # shops selling Herbalist Workbench: